Mak2006/python-rest-app-cont/README.md

 1. We install virtualenv, create a directory for the env and install Flask in it.
 Flasks installs the core components flask, Werkzeug, Jinja2, click, itsdangerous, and markupsafe.
 2. Create Github and load the project in PyCharm.

-### Create a configuratioin for the project so that we can handle prod, preprod, staging, dev environments.
+### Create a configuratoin for the project so that we can handle prod, preprod, staging, dev environments.
 1. At a small scale we create a small Flask server `server.py` and have Debug - enabled
 1. We create a separate configuration file 'myconfig.cfg' and load it via  `app.config.from_pyfile('myconfig.cfg') `
 1. In this case include a Configuration Object itself.
 This is handled by `configuration.py`.
 We load it using `app.config.from_object('configuration.DevelopmentConfig')`.
 Altered the `server.py` to include this.